Sweet and Sour Chicken {with Honey}

 Chicken Marinade

-Chicken thighs or chicken breast
+- Chicken thighs or breasts:

 Firstly, cut the chicken into small pieces.